oxequa/realize/README.md

     You can even pass custom parameters for your project.
 This is a list of the supported fields:

     ```
-    --name="Project Name"  -> Name, if not specified sect "Sample App"
+    --name="Project Name"  -> Name, if not specified takes "Sample App"
-    --base="server"        -> Base Path, if not specified sect "/"
+    --base="server"        -> Base Path, if not specified takes "/"
-    --build="true"         -> Go build, if not specified sect "false"
+    --build="true"         -> Go build, if not specified takes "false"
-    --bin="false"          -> Base Path, if not specified sect "true"
+    --bin="false"          -> Base Path, if not specified takes "true"
-    --run="false"          -> Base Path, if not specified sect "true"
+    --run="false"          -> Base Path, if not specified takes "true"
     ```

     ```